njd8927/Social-Network-API/README.md

 For installation instructions, please see the project github repository: https://github.com/njd8927/Social-Network-API

 ## Usage
 To initialize application, type 'npm i' from the command line to install the required dependencies.
-Then type 'npm start' from the command line.
+Then type 'npm start' from the command line to start the express server.

 ## Contributions
 This project was developed with assistance from JD Tadlock, Armando Osario, Andres Long, https://www.stackoverflow.com and MDN Web Docs.